This page contains general information about bankruptcy. Call us at (715) 832-1800 for specific advice.

 All told, the typical Chapter 7 case runs about four and a half months from the date of filing to the date of discharge.
 More complicated Chapter 7 cases can run much longer.
 Chapter 13 payment plan cases last three to five years.

 The quick answer: almost certainly not.
 During your bankruptcy you must list all your assets.
-Unless you have expensive collectibles or similar valuables, it will be clear that your assets are exempt.
+Unless you have expensive collectibles or similar valuables, it will be clear from your documents that your assets are exempt.
 So the trustee won’t bother to send an appraiser to your home.
 That said, the federal government does do random audits of debtor disclosures.
 But this happens very rarely.

 Of course, all this changes if you don’t tell the whole truth about your assets.
 A creditor or personal enemy may tell the authorities.
 Then you will be dealing with a very suspicious trustee.
 And you could face federal criminal charges.